Zsteven44/RxProj/readme.txt

     Observable<ImgurGalleryList> return type.

 RxJava2 (RxAndroid and RxBinding)
-    - Created Observables from network calls via retrofit-rxjava adapter.
+    - Created Observable from network calls via retrofit-rxjava adapter.
-    - Subscribed to ImgurService observable with DisposableObserver that adds the response body via onNext(), asynchronously, observers are subscribed on separate IO thread with callbacks executed on MainThread provided via RxAndroid library.
+    - Subscribed to ImgurService observable with DisposableSingleObserver that adds the response body via onNext(), asynchronously, observers are subscribed on separate IO thread with callbacks executed on MainThread provided via RxAndroid library.
     - ImgurFragment search button observable is subscribed to for onClick events via